Ana Huang

 Ana Huang is a Chinese-American author who primarily writes novels in the romance and new adult fiction genres.
 She is a #1 New York Times and USA Today bestselling author.

 Early life

-Huang is the daughter of Chinese expats.
+Huang is the daughter of Chinese immigrants.
 As a child, Huang's mother encouraged her to write stories as a way to practice English as a second language.
-Later, Huang wrote as a hobby and posted stories on Wattpad.
+Later, Huang wrote as a hobby and posted fiction on Wattpad.
+She states that "I wrote my first novel when I was 15, and I uploaded it when I was maybe 18."

-Huang's first encounter with romance literature was "earlier than I should have”, sneakily picking up "one of those Harlequin mass market paperbacks" while her mom wasn’t looking.